CybercentreCanada/assemblyline-service-oletools/README.md

 - MACRO_SCORE_MIN_ALERT: Chains.json contains common English trigraphs.
 We score macros on how common these trigraphs appear in code, skipping over some common keywords.
 A lower score than this config value indicates more randomized text, and random variable/function names are common in malicious macros.
 (Default value: 0.6)
 - METADATA_SIZE_TO_EXTRACT: If OLE metadata is larger than this size (in bytes), the service will extract the metadata content as a new file (Default value: 500)
+- IOC_PATTERN_SAFELIST: If an IOC contains one of the strings in the list, Oletools will ignore it unless in deep scan mode.
+(Default value: [])
+- IOC_EXACT_SAFELIST: If an IOC is one of the strings in the list, Oletools will ignore it unless in deep scan mode.
+(Default value: [])

 ## Execution